nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`pass`
-      - Destination to where the listener passes incoming requests.
+      - Destination to which the listener passes incoming requests.
 Possible values and examples:

         - :ref:`App <configuration-applications>`: